njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.md

 ## **Overview of the Analysis**

-The purpose of this analysis is to create a regression model using deep learning techniques to predict if a particular company will succeed in designating the appropriate credit rating for a student loan applicant.
+The purpose of this analysis is to create a regression model to predict if a particular company will succeed in designating the appropriate credit rating for a student loan applicant.
 The model draws on a dataset of 1,599 applicants that have received funding.

 ## **Results**